RemyPoudevigne/website/content/event/example/index copy 4.md

 ---
-title: A limit theorem for a random walk in random environment
+title: Phase transition for the VRJP on the tree

-event: Marche Aléatoire en interaction
+event: Random walks in Bath
 event_url:

-location: Aussois
+location: University of Bath
 address:
   street:
   city: